samrathreddy/Tutor-agent/README.md

 - Developed robust prompt templates and system instructions for each agent and tool.
 - Implemented strict JSON parsing and error handling for LLM outputs.

-### 2. **Conversation Persistence for multi turn**
+### 2. **Conversation Persistence for Multi-Turn**

 **Challenge:** Storing and retrieving multi-turn conversations efficiently, supporting multiple users and concurrent sessions.

 **Solution:**

-- Integrated MongoDB for persistent storage of conversations and messages.
+- Integrated MongoDB for persistent storage of conversations and messages
+- Implemented Redis for session management and caching
-- Designed API endpoints for conversation management and retrieval.
+- Designed API endpoints for conversation management and retrieval
+- Maintained conversation context across multiple interactions

 ---